junxit/us-congress-bills-114/metadata.md

 - 2015-07-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 434). (text: CR H5101)
 - 2015-07-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 434).(text: CR H5101)
 - 2015-07-14 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 149.
+- 2015-07-23 — Amendment SA 2326 agreed to in Senate by Unanimous Consent.
+- 2015-07-23 — Amendment SA 2326 proposed by Senator Sullivan for Senator Vitter. (consideration: CR S5558; text: CR S5558) To improve the bill.
+- 2015-07-23 — Measure laid before Senate by unanimous consent. (consideration: CR S5558)
+- 2015-07-23 — Passed Senate with an amendment by Unanimous Consent.
+- 2015-07-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2015-07-23 — Senate amendment agreed to: Amendment SA 2326 agreed to in Senate by Unanimous Consent.
+- 2015-07-23 — Senate amendment proposed (on the floor): Amendment SA 2326 proposed by Senator Sullivan for Senator Vitter.(consideration: CR S5558; text: CR S5558)
+- 2015-07-23 — Senate amendment submitted